 - Is this video something we’d be comfortable with pushing out on social media platforms?

 If the answer to any of those questions is “no” – it’s time to have another look at your script.

-Good videos are usually the result of careful planning and a structured script.
+Good videos are usually the result of careful planning and structured script writing.

 A good, carefully constructed script, drives the content in the video in a concise manner and in a narrative that follows a logical sequence that everyone can understand.

 The perfect script should have dual qualities: it should hook your target audience from beginning till end, but it should also be a call to action, too.